How to Make a Lesson Plan

 In the ECE classroom, you introduce your students to a lot of new words.
 Be careful that you define those terms from the start to avoid confusion.

 You may have a lot of information to communicate to your students.
 You need to make sure that the main ideas don't get lost in the process.
 Outline these points and ensure that they shine through the rest of the curriculum.
 Present small concepts that build on one another to develop into a larger idea.
 Young children cannot handle lots of information at one time.

 The school year is a marathon, not a sprint.
 You go through a lot of curriculum that builds off of other topics you covered before.
 If you did a unit on colors last week, include those shades in this week's lesson on shapes.

 5. Ask good questions

 If you work with young students, you already know that they love questions.
 So take a page out of their book and ask your own open-ended questions about the lesson you're about to teach.
-Effective questions don't require a single word answer and encourage children to analyze and evaluate.
+Effective questions don't need a single word answer and encourage children to analyze and test.
 Try to anticipate any problems the students might have and address them in advance.